-- CAPPED, UNLEVERAGED APPRECIATION POTENTIAL IF THE INDEX RETURN IS POSITIVE The notes provide the opportunity to earn a capped, unleveraged return equal to a positive Index Return, up to the Maximum Upside Return of 7.00%.
-Accordingly, the maximum payment at maturity if the Index Return is positive is \$1,070.00 per \$1,000 principal amount note.
-Because the notes are our unsecured and unsubordinated obligations, the payment of which is fully and unconditionally guaranteed by JPMorgan Chase & Co., payment of any amount on the notes is subject to our ability to pay our obligations as they become due and JPMorgan Chase & Co.'s ability to pay its obligations as they become due. - POTENTIAL FOR UP TO A 17.75% RETURN ON THE NOTES EVEN IF THE INDEX RETURN IS NEGATIVE If the Ending Index Level is less than the Index Strike Level by up to the Buffer Amount, you will earn a positive, unleveraged return on the notes equal to the Absolute Index Return.
+- CAPPED, UNLEVERAGED APPRECIATION POTENTIAL IF THE INDEX RETURN IS POSITIVE The notes provide the opportunity to earn a capped, unleveraged return equal to a positive Index Return, up to the Maximum Upside Return of at least 10.00%.
+Accordingly, the maximum payment at maturity if the Index Return is positive is \$1,100.00 per \$1,000 principal amount note.
+The actual Maximum Upside Return will be provided in the pricing supplement and will not be less than 10.00%.
+Because the notes are our unsecured and unsubordinated obligations, the payment of which is fully and unconditionally guaranteed by JPMorgan Chase & Co., payment of any amount on the notes is subject to our ability to pay our obligations as they become due and JPMorgan Chase & Co.'s ability to pay its obligations as they become due. - POTENTIAL FOR UP TO A 24.07% RETURN ON THE NOTES EVEN IF THE INDEX RETURN IS NEGATIVE If the Ending Index Level is less than the Index Strike Level by up to the Contingent Buffer Amount, you will earn a positive, unleveraged return on the notes equal to the Absolute Index Return.
 Under these circumstances, you will earn a positive return on the notes even though the Ending Index Level is less than the Index Strike Level.
 For example, if the Index Return is -5%, the Absolute Index Return will equal 5%.
-Because the payment at maturity will not reflect the Absolute Index Return if the Ending Index Level is less than the Index Strike Level by more than the Buffer Amount of 17.75%, your maximum payment at maturity if the Index Return is negative is \$1,177.50 per \$1,000 principal amount note. - LOSS OF PRINCIPAL BEYOND BUFFER AMOUNT We will pay you at least your principal back at maturity if the Ending Index Level is equal to the Index Strike Level or is less than the Index Strike Level by up to 17.75%.
-If the Ending Index Level is less than the Index Strike Level by more than 17.75%, for every 1% that the Ending Index Level is less than the Index Strike Level by more than 17.75%, you will lose an amount equal to 1.21581% of the principal amount of your notes.
-Accordingly, you may lose some or all of your principal amount at maturity. - RETURN LINKED TO THE S&P 500[®] INDEX The return on the notes is linked to the S&P 500[®] Index.
+Because the payment at maturity will not reflect the Absolute Index Return if the Ending Index Level is less than the Contingent Buffer Amount of 24.07%, your maximum payment at maturity if the Index Return is negative is \$1,240.70 per \$1,000 principal amount note. - RETURN LINKED TO THE S&P 500[®] INDEX The return on the notes is linked to the S&P 500[®] Index.
 The S&P 500[®] Index consists of stocks of 500 companies selected to provide a performance benchmark for the U.S. equity markets.
 For additional information about the S&P 500[®] Index, see "Equity Index Descriptions The S&P U.S. Indices" in the accompanying underlying supplement. - TAX TREATMENT You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 4-I. The following discussion, when read in combination with that section, constitutes the full opinion of our special tax counsel, Latham & Watkins LLP, regarding the material U.S. federal income tax consequences of owning and disposing of notes.